MikeMoolenaar/dotfiles/README.md

 ## Installation

 ### 1 - Install Arch
 Install using `archinstall` and choose the desktop profile with i3-wm.
+Select the "en_US.UTF-8" and "nl_NL.UTF-8" locales.
 Also make sure you don't create a seperate partition for /home (this may lead to storage problems with many pacman packages and docker images).

 ### 2 - Execute the install script